EMMA-KAREN/task-lister-code.chal./ReadMe.md

 ### Event Listeners:

-   1.Form Submission:
+ #### 1.Form Submission:
                      Prevents default form submission behavior.
                      Extracts patient data from form fields.
                      Validates input (all required fields are filled).

-    2.If editing an existing patient:
+ ####  2.If editing an existing patient:
                     Updates the corresponding object in the patients array. clears the form and resets the editingPatientIndex flag.
                     Displays a success message and updates the patient list.

-    3.If adding a new patient:
+#### 3.If adding a new patient:
 Pushes a new object with patient data to the patients array.
 Clears the form.
 Displays a success message and updates the patient list.

-    4.Search Input Keyup:
+#### 4.Search Input Keyup:
-                    Gets the search term entered in the search input field (converted to lowercase).
-                    Calls the displayPatients function with the search term.
+Gets the search term entered in the search input field (converted to lowercase Calls the displayPatients function with the search term.

-    5.Search Button Click (if implemented):
+#### 5.Search Button Click (if implemented):
     Triggers the same functionality as the search input keyup event.

-    6.displayPatients Function:
+ #### 6.displayPatients Function:
  Clears the existing patient list content.
-                Initializes a patientsFound flag set to false.
-                Iterates through the patients array:
-                If there's no search term or the patient's name (lowercase) includes the search term:
-                              Sets patientsFound to true.
-                             Creates a new HTML element (div) for the patient.
-                             Sets appropriate class names for the patient item and priority level.
+Initializes a patientsFound flag set to false.Iterates through the patients array:If there's no search term or the patient's name (lowercase) includes the search term: Sets patientsFound to true.Creates a new HTML element (div) for the patient.Sets appropriate class names for the patient item and priority level.

+ #### buttons
 Constructs HTML content for the patient, including name, guardian details, stage, progress, phone, email, and edit/delete buttons.
 Appends the patient element to the patientList container in the HTML.
 Attaches click event listeners to the edit and delete buttons:

-    7.Edit Button:
+#### 7.Edit Button:
-           Populates the form with the selected patient's data.
-        Sets the editingPatientIndex flag to the patient's index in the array.
+Populates the form with the selected patient's data.Sets the editingPatientIndex flag to the patient's index in the array.
 Displays the updated patient list (without hiding the current item).

-    8.Delete Button:
+#### 8.Delete Button:
 Removes the patient from the patients array based on the index.

-    9.Updates the displayed patient list.
+#### 9.Updates the displayed patient list.
 If no patients match the search term after iterating, displays a message indicating "No patient found by that name."

-## Live server
+### Live server
 * You can view the web live on https://github.com/EMMA-KAREN/task-lister-code.chal.

-## Known Bugs
+### Known Bugs
 The application works perfectly well, hopefully no bugs.

-## Technologies Used
+### Technologies Used
 HTML, CSS , js, GIT

-## Support and contact details
+### Support and contact details
 Contact details (mumokaren@gmail.com, 079792951, )

 ### License